Quantum Air: History

-AeBal was established in 1999 with headquarters in Son Sant Joan Airport, Palma de Mallorca.
-Originally it was intended to be named AB Bluestar but the name was changed to AeBal, Aerolíneas de Baleares.
+The company was established in 1999 with headquarters in Son Sant Joan Airport, Palma de Mallorca.
+Originally it was intended to be named AB Bluestar but the name was changed to AeBal - Aerolíneas de Baleares.
 The company started operations on 5 July 2000 from Madrid with domestic services and an initial fleet of three Boeing 717 aircraft.
 It was owned by Grupo Marsans (51%), SAS Group (25%), Spanair (18%) and VITRAC (6%).
-The company operated under the name AeBal-Spanair Link, retaining much of its Spanair pedigree in the livery.
+The company operated under the name AeBal - Spanair Link, retaining much of its Spanair pedigree in the livery.
 It had 155 employees in March 2007.
-A number of changes in the shareholding structure of the company ended up with SAS Group owning 100% of the company.
+A number of changes in the company's shareholding structure ended up with SAS Group owning 100% of the company.

 AeBal ceased operations on 16 September 2008, as part of the Spanair economic restructuring plan, canceling their wet-lease agreement.

-Quantum Air

 AeBal ceased to exist after it was sold by SAS in January 2009 to Proturin, a Spanish investment company controlled by former Aerolíneas Argentinas CEO, Antonio Mata.
-In March 2009, AeBal was replaced by Quantum Air and its main base was moved from Mallorca to Madrid Barajas Airport.
+In March 2009, AeBal was replaced by Quantum Air, and its main base was moved from Mallorca to Madrid–Barajas Airport.
 Mata tried unsuccessfully to replace the ageing MD-87 with newer Boeing 717.
 After several defaults in the payments of the plane leases, SAS made a move to impound the fleet and the planes were grounded during the legal squabbles that followed between SAS and Antonio Mata.

-On 26 January 2010 Quantum Air temporarily ceased operations and ticketing.
-Finally in October 2012 a court in Palma de Mallorca issued a verdict in favour of the company, ordering SAS to pay 6.3 million €.
+On 26 January 2010, Quantum Air temporarily ceased operations and ticketing.
+Finally in October 2012, a court in Palma de Mallorca issued a verdict in favour of the company, ordering SAS to pay 6.3 million €.

 Destinations

-Quantum Air operated to the following domestic scheduled destinations (as of July 2009):
+Quantum Air operated to the following domestic scheduled destinations in Spain (as of July 2009):